-By Peter Lewis, Chief Executive of the Chartered Institute of Fundraising
+By Peter Lewis, former Chief Executive of the Chartered Institute of Fundraising

 David Bowie sang “five years, what a surprise”, and I must confess I feel the same when I look back at the five years since the Fundraising Regulator came into being, and how the fundraising community and fundraising regulation have evolved since then.